 These bonds are also usually given special tax treatment, which other UK-based investments don’t get.
 This can potentially provide valuable tax planning opportunities.

-An offshore bond means the bond is issued from outside of the UK, often giving you a wider variety of choices.
+An offshore investment bond means the bond is issued from outside of the UK, often giving you a wider variety of choices.
 Offshore bonds can have several useful tax benefits, and this can sometimes mean they grow faster than onshore bonds.

 If you are tempted to choose an investment bond, it’s important to seek professional financial advice first to ensure that you make a properly informed decision, helping to prevent you from running into tax issues.
+This is because even if you only pay a basic rate of tax, this can eat significantly into your profits.

 When it comes to growing your wealth through investing, there can be many potential issues to be aware of.
 One of the most significant ones can be the number of tax rules which you might accidentally stumble into if you’re not careful.